 Finally I think we should blame Easter, which creates an annual pressure for lambs to be bred and killed before they have developed any real flavour (although the Spanish and French, great aficionados of milk-fed lamb, would no doubt disagree).
 It runs counter to conventional wisdom but autumn, not spring, is the best time to enjoy lamb.
 There – I’ve said it!

-Despite the dwindling popularity of lamb, it’s a great foil for a great red.
+Despite the meat’s dwindling popularity, it’s a great foil for a fine red…

 A real terroir-based match.
 Pauillac lambs must be born and raised in the Gironde and kept with their mothers for 60 days.
 The kidneys are much prized too: the right kidney is apparently considered superior to the left for eating.
 Obviously other left bank Bordeaux would work with this too.

 No meal in Rioja – or Ribera del Duero for that matter – is complete without a main course of lamb, often grilled over vine clippings.
 Baby lamb is hugely popular in the region too, especially with older vintages.

 Fresh, sweet-fruited and layered, with a very long, complex finish. £14

 The rich, sun-baked flavours of Lebanese reds, particularly a mature Musar, are perfect with a Middle Eastern-style braise or stuffed shoulder of lamb.

 Remember the pairing of lamb and redcurrant sauce?
 That slightly tart sweet-sour flavour – which you find in pomegranate seeds too – is exactly why lamb works so well with Pinot.
 The rarer the meat, the lighter the style – think basic Bourgogne rouge and young New World pinots.